renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 - Write tests that cover all aspects of the business logic, including complex parts.
 This will ensure that the most important parts of the codebase are being tested.

 - Use clear and descriptive test names and assertions.
-This will make it easy to understand what the test is checking for, and why it have failed.
+This will make it easy to understand what the test is checking for, and why it has failed.

 - Follow Test-Driven Development (TDD) principles.
 This approach encourages developers to write tests before writing the code, which can help ensure that the code is well-tested from the beginning.